-A full range of motor protection PTC thermistors with temperature switch points from 60°C to 190°C in 10K steps.
-At its thermal switching point (Ts), the PTC resistance increases dramatically from a few hundred to several thousand ohms over several degrees.
-Thus the PTC acts as a solid-state thermal switch and can be used to trigger an electronic circuit to switch off an over-loaded electric motor, bearing, or appliance.
+ATC Semitec stock a full range of motor protection PTC thermistors with temperature switch points from 60°C to 190°C in 10K steps.
+At its thermal switching point (Ts), the PTC resistance increases dramatically from a few hundred ohms to several thousand ohms over a few degrees.
+Thus the PTC acts as a solid-state thermal switch and so can trigger an electronic circuit used to switch off an over-loaded electric motor, over-heated bearing or electrical appliance.

 The TPM series of SMD PTC thermistors are frequently used as thermal switches in electronic circuits.
-Their small size (0402, 0603 or 0805) and step change RT curve (at the trip point) makes these solid-state temperature switches ideal for small spaces and simple to incorporate electronically.
+Their small size (0402, 0603 or 0805) and step change RT curve (at their trip point) makes these solid-state temperature switches ideal for small spaces and are very simple to incorporate.
 Temperature switch points from 65°C to 135°C are available with several R25 (resistance at 25°C) values to suit varying circuit conditions.

-Ceramic PTC thermistors are often used as re-settable current fuses as they can offer several benefits over conventional fuses.
-Over-voltage or over-current conditions cause the PTC protector to "switch" from a low resistance to a high resistance state, effectively limiting (i.e. switching off) the through current.
-The PTC current fuse thus protects the circuit, appliance or load that is in series with it.
+Ceramic PTC thermistors are often used as re-settable current fuses as they offer several benefits over conventional fuses.
+Over-voltage or over-current conditions cause the PTC thermistor to “switch” from a low resistance to a high resistance state, effectively limiting (switching off) the through current.
+The PTC acts as a current fuse and protects the electronic circuit, electrical appliance or series load.

-Often simpler to incorporate in a circuit than a current fuse, PTC fuses also don't need replacing and thus help to minimise service calls where nuisance tripping is caused by transient surges.
+Often simpler to incorporate in a circuit than a current fuse, PTC fuses also don’t need replacing and thus help to minimise service calls when nuisance tripping is caused by various transient surges.

-By applying a voltage across a PTC thermistor, current will flow and begin to heat the PTC.
-The PTC element rises in temperature until it reaches its Curie point, when its resistance will start to rise dramatically.
+By applying a voltage across a PTC thermistor, current will flow and begin to heat the PTC material.
+The PTC element rises in temperature until it reaches its Curie point, when its resistance will increase exponentially.

 The increase in PTC resistance limits the through current until the PTC heater reaches a state of equilibrium.
 If heat is withdrawn from the PTC, its resistance will drop allowing more current to flow through the PTC until a steady-state condition is reached again.
 Conversely, if the PTC element temperature rises, its resistance will increase accordingly reducing the through current until a further state of equilibrium is achieved.